sitepoint-editors/author-documentation/docs/spelling-grammar-language.md

 To quote from [Louis Lazaris' excellent piece on writing](http://www.impressivewebs.com/how-to-write-great-web-development-articles-tutorials/):

 >Hyphens are used for math, phone numbers, breaking words onto new lines, in compound words (e.g. “accident-prone” or “five-column grid”), and so on.
 But they shouldn’t be used at the start of an interjection in a sentence.
 That’s where you need a long dash.
-You can copy and paste a real long dash (—), or you can use the character entity, `&mdash;`.
+You can copy and paste a real long dash (—), you can type three hyphens in the markdown copy, or you can use the character entity, `&mdash;`.
 Also, most style guides recommend no spaces before and after the long dash, although apparently it’s not a hard-and-fast rule.

 ### Consistency